qinglian1105/dash_plotly_demo_01/README.md

 __1. The main components of this website__ <br>

-There are five tabs for this interactive plot website.<br>
+There are seven tabs for this interactive plot website.<br>
 (1)Introduction: just a brief description about this study.<br>
 (2)Overview: a dashboard with metrics, charts, and table.<br>
+(3)Industry Leading: industry leaders in a treemap chart.<br>
+(4)Holding(%) of ETF: a scatter plot with top holding-percentage stocks<br>
-(3)Top 30 Stocks: choose date and ETF code to view top 30 stocks of its portfolio.<br>
+(5)Top 30 Stocks: choose date and ETF code to view top 30 stocks of its portfolio.<br>
-(4)Trend: line charts for ETF historical prices and for stock holding amount and percentage of both selected ETF and stock code.<br>
+(6)Trend: line charts for ETF historical prices and for stock holding amount and percentage of both selected ETF and stock code.<br>
-(5)Individual Stocks: show basic information and holding in ETFs of selected stock.<br>
+(7)Individual Stocks: show basic information and holding in ETFs of selected stock.<br>
 <br>